oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/cleanup/cleanup.md

 ### Objectives

-* (optional) If you created an optional Data Catalog instance, delete it.
-This also deletes all of the resources in this instance.
-* Delete the Autonomous Database instance.
+* Delete the Autonomous Data Warehouse instance.
 * Delete any resources that you created in your compartment as part of this workshop.
 * Delete your entire compartment if you don't need it.